RituLiot/ptcg-decks/Standard/README.md

 - Midrange: Ensures to get to a specific board state every turn, starting from second.
 Strongest in the middle game.
 - Accumulate: Gets stronger as the game goes on with slow and steady board improvements.
 Usually gives up 1-2 prizes in the early game.
   - Spread: Version of accumulate that spreads damage counters over the course of the game and can ko several pokemon in a turn.
+- Control: Wins by making the game unplayable for the opponent.
-- Disruption/Control: Limits opponent's playing options.
+  - Disruption: Limits opponent's playing options.
   - Mill: Wins by actively milling opponent every turn.
   - Stall: Wastes time either by trapping opponent's support pokemon in active or by hiding behind unbreakable pokemon.

 ## Difficulty
 - Easy: Can be picked up and played close to efficient without too much thought.